-It’s not often that one game leads to its own sub-genre, but hey, that’s what Dark Souls did, and that’s why we have a list of the best Soulslike games.
-It’s a challenging category that suits the masochists of the videogame world, or just those who like a challenge and enjoy the feeling they get when they overcome adversity.
+What are the best Soulslike games?
+It’s a challenging genre that suits the masochists of the videogame world or those who like a challenge and enjoy the feeling they get when they overcome adversity.
 Either way, only the strong survive – can you?
-You’ve got two choices, get gud or get out.
+You’ve got two choices: get gud or get out.

-If you like the second option better, perhaps our lists of the best Lego games, Disney games, Zelda games, Mario games, Tomb Raider games, Crash Bandicoot games, Tomb Raider games, and Sonic games on Switch and mobile are more your speed.
-We also have lists of the best games like Skyrim, games like The Witcher 3, and the best open-world games if you’re after a grand adventure.
+If you like the second option better, as Soulslike games are a bit too intimidating, perhaps our lists of the best Lego games, Disney games, Crash Bandicoot games, Tomb Raider games, and Sonic games on Switch and mobile are more your speed.
+We also have lists of the best games like The Witcher 3 and the best open-world games if you’re after a grand adventure.

 To look at this game, you might not think it was anything like Dark Souls, but these games have a surprising amount in common.
 Here you’ll go through small levels and face off against hulking, monsterous foes.
 Each one has a unique style of battle and is very difficult to overcome, but once you begin to identify their attack patterns.
 Starting to sound familiar?